spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-twenty-five-million-prices-in-spryker-commerce-os.md

 #### Disabling synchronous commit

 We were running the analytics at night when there was no intensive activity in our shop.
-This allowed us to disable synchronous commit to reduce the processing time of the `COPY` operations.
+This lets us disable synchronous commit to reduce the processing time of the `COPY` operations.

 The following line in the previous code snippet disables synchronous commit: `SET synchronous_commit TO OFF;`